 For instance, it’s a great bonus to earn a CPA or any other certification in the niche fields.

-It will highlight your relevant experience in the accounting resume skills summary and help you to apply for the positions of a controller, a corporate banker, or a treasurer.
-In addition, it’s essential to earn the related certification if you want to land a job outside your specialty as it will tell the HR managers that you will be capable of doing the job right.
+It will highlight your relevant experience in the accounting resume skills summary and help you to apply for the positions of controller, corporate banker, or treasurer.
+Besides, it’s essential to earn the related certification if you want to land a job outside your specialty as it will tell the HR managers that you will be capable of doing the job right.